-PSYC410 Introduction to Theories in Counseling and Psychotherapy (3) AU
+PSYC410 Introduction to Theories in Counseling and Psychotherapy (3)

 An introduction to the major theoretical models and concepts for counseling and psychotherapy.
 Concepts such as philosophical assumptions, the therapeutic process, and client/therapist relationship are discussed.
+Limited to psychology majors and minors, or permission of the instructor.

-Prerequisites: PSYC101, and one of the following: PSYC269, 454, or 460
+Prerequisites: PSYC101, and one of the following: PSYC269, PSYC454, or PSYC460

-PSYC420 Human Sexuality (2-3)
+PSYC420 Human Sexuality (3)